jaysylvester/citizen/README.md

+STUFF TO ADD
+- Use 'Accept': 'application/json' header to receive JSON responses (alternative to /format/json)

-# citizen 0.9.x
+# citizen

-citizen is an MVC-based web application framework designed for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or cobbling together a Jenga tower made out of 20 different packages.
+citizen is an MVC-based web application framework designed for people interested in quickly building fast, scalable apps rather than digging around Node's guts or cobbling together a Jenga tower made out of 20 different packages.

 Use citizen as a foundation for a traditional server-side web application, a modular single-page app, or a REST API.